ednoram/gofer/README.md

 You can generate an API key by running `just gen-api-key <user_id>`.
 This will print the API key and store the hash in the database.
 Set `GOFER_API_KEY` environment variable before running the client.

+## Configuration

+Application configuration is at `config/config.toml`.
+You can modify it if needed.